 St. Stephan church

-One religious object is situated at the western part of the castle; the only building remained from Shkodra of the 13 th century.
-This church took its name in honor of St. Stephan, who was the defender of the town in the 13 th century.
-The building has a roman-gothic construction style with quadrate asides, and is supposed that is constructed in the 13 th century.
-After the ottoman occupation, the Roman Catholic population was obliged to leave the castle that was transformed in a military base and the church was also transformed in a Mosque(the mosque of Sultan Mehmet Fatih II), in memory of the Sultan who conquered Shkodra.
+One religious object is situated at the western part of the castle; the only building remained from Shkodra of the 13th century.
+This church took its name in honor of St. Stephan, who was the defender of the town in the 13th century.
+The building has a roman-gothic construction style with quadrate asides and is supposed that is constructed in the 13th century.
+After the Ottoman occupation, the Roman Catholic population was obliged to leave the castle that was transformed in a military base and the church was also transformed in a Mosque(the mosque of Sultan Mehmet Fatih II), in memory of the Sultan who conquered Shkodra.
 This building is considered as the oldest building of the Islamic religion.
-The mosque was abandoned on 1865 when the ottoman administration of the Vilayet moved definitively to the new town.
+The mosque was abandoned in 1865 when the Ottoman administration of the Vilayet moved definitively to the new town.

 The Turkish Hammam

-It was constructed at the beginning of the 18 century and was functioning until the beginning of the 20 the century.
+It was constructed at the beginning of the 18 century and was functioning until the beginning of the 20th century.
 The Hammam was a public building of oriental style construction and was in service of the citizens.
 Today it is considered a cultural monument preserved by state authorities.

 Kulla Marka Gjoni